 There is public art on display among the sculptures, which includes the National Slavery Monument.
 Visitors can take time walking around the several ponds while the kids will love Oosterpark’s playgrounds.

 Experience the Red Light District

-One of the first things that comes to mind when citizens of the world think about Amsterdam is their iconic Red Light District.
-The district may be smoother around the edges these days thanks to a higher concentration of tourism, but it still provides a glimpse into an interesting sub-culture within the city.
+One of the first things that comes to mind when you think about Amsterdam is likely the iconic Red Light District.
+The district may be slightly smoother around the edges these days, thanks to a higher concentration of tourism, but it still provides a glimpse into an interesting subculture within the city.